Scremed/Pneumonia-Detection/README.md

 - Ensure any data path variables point to `Dataset/chest_xray/`.
 - Run all cells to train; best weights are saved to [checkpoints/](checkpoints/).

-Tip: If a GPU is available, training will be much faster.
-The notebooks typically select CUDA with `torch.cuda.is_available()`.

 ## What each notebook does

 - DenseNet-121: Trains a compact CNN that reuses features via dense connectivity.
 - Input size typically 224×224, ImageNet normalization, standard augmentations.
 - EfficientNet-B3: Scaled CNN with compound depth/width/resolution scaling.
 - Input size typically 300×300.
 - Swin Transformer Tiny: Hierarchical transformer with shifted windows for efficiency.
 - Input size typically 224×224.

 All notebooks include training, validation, test evaluation, and checkpointing to [checkpoints/](checkpoints/).